mpflynnx/csapp3e/section2/practice-problems/problem2-48.md

      4   a   5   6   4   5   0   4 Hex

 ```
-We can now see that the region of correlation corresponds to the low-order bits of the integer, stopping just before the most significant bit equal to 1 (this bit forms the implied leading 1), matching the high-order bits in the fraction part of the floating-point representation.
+We can now see that the region of correlation marked with * corresponds to the low-order bits of the integer, stopping just before the most significant bit equal to 1 (this bit forms the implied leading 1), matching the high-order bits in the fraction part of the floating-point representation.